hepsycode/SLIDE-x/README.md

 SLIDE-x supports synthesis for FPGAs through the **SLIDE-x-FPGA** parser and System-on-Chips (SoCs) through the **SLIDE-x-SoC** parser.
 Application-Specific Integrated Circuit (ASIC) support is under development.

-SLIDE-x can be used to enhance Systel-Level HW/SW Co-Design frameworks and tools functionalities such as HEPSYCODE, a tool for embedded system design space exploration.
+SLIDE-x can be used to enhance Systel-Level HW/SW Co-Design frameworks and tools functionalities such as HEPSYCODE, a System-Level methodology and tool for HW/SW **CO-DE**sign of **HE**terogeneous **P**arallel dedicated **SY**stems.
 The enhanced version is called **HEPSYCODE-x**.
 SLIDE-x can be also used to define metrics for exploring the design space of embedded systems and CPSs.
 It has been used in HEPSYCODE to improve the `Partitioning, Architecture definition, and Mapping` (PAM) design space exploration tool.
 The improved version, called **PAM-x** uses GIMPLE-SSA-OPTIMIZED intermediate representations.

 ### WEBSITE
 [www.HEPSYCODE.com](https://hepsycode.github.io/)

 ### DOWNLOAD
-SLIDE-x is open-source and freely available on GitHub: https://github.com/hepsycode/SLIDE-x
+SLIDE-x is open-source and freely available on GitHub: https://github.com/hepsycode/SLIDE-x.

 ### INSTALLATION
 The installation of the framework goes through a few simple steps.
 All that is required is to install the tools exploited by the framework at each step: Profiling (i.e., gcov), Static Analysis (i.e., Frama-c), and Simulation (i.e., ISS/HLS).
 For a deeper insight into the commands executed to perform each phase, the user can look at the `/SLIDE-x-CORE/src/cmds.json` file.

 The framework is implemented in Python3 and uses the csv, os, shutil, subprocess, tkinter libraries for internal operations.
-Thus, Python3 and the above listed libraries should be installed for the framwork to run properly.
+Thus, Python3 and the above-listed libraries should be installed for the framework to run properly.

 #### Profiling
 The profiling phase requires the execution of [gcc](https://gcc.gnu.org/gcc/) and [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html).